cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/engineering/performance.md

 <img src="https://cagov.github.io/covid19.ca.gov-site-handbook/static/img/viet-chart.jpg">

-We are not doing this with tableau
+Tableau charts on covid19.ca.gov are not translated at all

 ## Voiceover